w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Expand acronyms on their first use

 When first used on a page, ensure that acronyms are fully expanded.
-Follow the expansion with the abbr.
 Some extremely common acronyms may be better known than the expanded form, for example, BBC, or HTML.
 In such cases, an expansion may not be necessary, although avoid assuming internal organizational acronyms are as well known.

 {::nomarkdown}
 <%= example %>